 Their color is grayish-brown in the winter and reddish-brown in the summer.
 They have patches of white on their face, underbody, and tail.

-They are very adaptable to their environments and lives in grasslands, forests, farmlands, and deserts.
+They are very adaptable to their environments and live in grasslands, forests, farmlands, and deserts.
 Their lifespan is 4 to 5 years.

 The woodchuck, also known as the groundhog or the red monk, is typical of the eastern regions of the United States, Canada, and Alaska.